 Luckily, doing so is very straightforward as highlights from the playoff games are readily available.
-What better way to get your juices flowing for the Super Bowl than catching a re-run of the 49ers smashing the Packers in the play-offs?
+What better way to get your juices flowing for the Super Bowl than catching a re-run of the Chiefs smashing the Bills in the play-offs?

 Best Super Bowl 2023 sound settings